moves-rwth/storm/documentation/obtain-storm/vm.md

 {% include includes/toc.html %}

+{:.alert .alert-danger}
+To reduce the virtualization overhead, it should be considered to use a [Docker container](docker.html){:.alert-link} instead of a VM.

 On this page we provide virtual machine images containing pre-installed versions of Storm.

 When you have downloaded an OVA image, you can import it into, for example, [VirtualBox](https://www.virtualbox.org){:target="_blank"}.
 Before the first run, you should review the hardware resources allocated to the VM.
 E.g., for VirtualBox open *Settings → System* and adjust the memory size and CPU count under *Motherboard* and *Processor*, respectively.